Bullet Train (film): Release

 Bullet Train was originally set to be released on April 8, 2022, before being delayed to July 15, 2022, again to July 29, and then to August 5.
 Its world premiere occurred at the Grand Rex in Paris, France on July 18, 2022.

 The film was released on 4K UHD, Blu-ray and DVD on October 18, 2022, with the digital version released on September 27, 2022.
-Bullet Train was released on Netflix in the USA on December 3, 2022, as part of a deal made by Sony and Netflix in 2021.
+Bullet Train was released on Netflix in the US on December 3, 2022, as part of a deal made by Sony and Netflix in 2021.
+Sony signed a deal giving Disney access to their legacy content, including Bullet Train to stream on Disney+ and Hulu and appear on Disney's linear television networks.
+Disney's access to Sony's titles would come following their availability on Netflix.

 Reception

 Box office

 Bullet Train grossed $103.4 million in the United States and Canada, and $135.9 million in other territories, for a worldwide total of $239.3 million.

 In the United States and Canada, Bullet Train was released alongside Easter Sunday, and was projected to gross $26–30 million from 4,357 theaters in its opening weekend.
-The film made $12.6 million on its first day, including $4.6 million from Thursday night previews.
+It made $12.6 million on its first day, including $4.6 million from Thursday night previews.
 It went on to debut to $30 million, topping the box office.
-The film made $13.4 million in its sophomore weekend, remaining in first.
-The film made $8 million in its third weekend, falling to third.
+It made $13.4 million in its sophomore weekend, remaining in first.
+It made $8 million in its third weekend, falling to third.

+Outside of the United States and Canada, the top five highest grossing markets were the United Kingdom, France, Mexico, Australia and Spain.
+In Japan, the film grossed $7,092,566.